 ARE YOU GOING TO EVERY RNLI LIFEBOAT STATION?

 Yes.
-There are currently 238 operational RNLI lifeboat stations and I’m going to every single one of them.
+There are 238 operational RNLI lifeboat stations and I’m going to every single one of them.

 Click here to see the task in hand.